Real-hackbard/MovieBase/README.md

 </br>

 # :star: Rating
 The entries can be rated using stars.
 This involves incorporating a DAT file that contains a value (0–5).
+This is helpful for assigning importance or distinctiveness to entries.